Sava River Bridge, Serbia

 Sava River Bridge or the Ada Bridge is a single pylon cable-stayed bridge under construction over the river Sava at island Ada Ciganlija in Belgrade, Serbia.

-It will divert traffic from the highway to the semi-ring road and vice versa.
+The bridge diverts traffic from the highway to the semi-ring road and vice versa.
 Economic studies have revealed that the existing roadway will face a severe traffic collapse by the end of 2021.

-Sara River Bridge project
+Sava River Bridge project

 Bridge design features